PeptidesDNA

 What needle size should I use for subcutaneous peptide injections?

-Use 4 to 6mm pen needles for abdominal subcutaneous injections at 90 degrees.
-Most people have a skin-to-muscle distance of 13mm or less at the abdomen, meaning a 16mm needle at 90 degrees penetrates muscle in the majority of body types.
-If you have used longer needles and noticed faster-onset or more variable effects than others report on the same protocol, switching to 4mm needles is the first adjustment to make before changing dose.
+Use 4 to 6mm pen needles for abdominal injections under the skin, at 90 degrees.
+The fat layer at the abdomen is thinner than most people assume, and longer needles driven straight in can pass through it into muscle, which is why pen needles shortened to 4 to 6mm in the first place.
+If you have used longer needles and noticed faster-onset or more variable effects than others report on the same protocol, switching to 4mm is the first adjustment to make before changing dose.

 How do I check if a peptide vendor is legitimate and safe?

-Request a Certificate of Analysis from a named independent third-party laboratory showing peptide identity confirmation, purity above 98%, endotoxin levels below 5 EU per kilogram per hour, and sterility testing results.
+Request a Certificate of Analysis from a named independent third-party laboratory showing peptide identity confirmation, purity above 98%, endotoxin below 5 EU per kilogram per hour, and sterility testing results.
 Legitimate vendors provide this document routinely.
-If a vendor cannot produce a recent CoA from a named independent lab, do not purchase.
+If a vendor cannot produce a recent Certificate of Analysis from a named independent lab, do not purchase.
 For compounded prescriptions, confirm the pharmacy is a licensed 503A or 503B facility and check the FDA compounding warning letters database for recent enforcement actions.